Coalition Building Guide

 A coalition is a formalized alliance of interested parties joining together for a specific cause or change to achieve a mutually desired outcome that they may not have been able to accomplish on their own.
 Coalitions for ballot measures and advocacy campaigns are made up of a variety of individuals, groups, and organizations aligning themselves in support of or in opposition to a specific initiative or cause.
 These groups can include grassroots organizations, community leaders, impacted people, consultants, legal entities, national organizations, and many more.
 These groups come together for a single initiative or a series of them that may appear on the ballot at the local, state, or national level.

 Why should I build a coalition?

-As a progressive organization, you may want to effect change but lack the time, money, or manpower to accomplish this on your own.
-But odds are, you aren’t the only stakeholder, and other organizations want to achieve the same outcome as you.
-Coalition building allows you and other organizations to pool resources.
+Whether you’re a larger or a lean progressive organization, you may be thinking of ways to increase your impact but need more time, money, or people power to accomplish it.
+So, remember you don’t have to do it alone.
+The odds are, you are not the only stakeholder, and other organizations want to achieve the same (or similar) outcome as you.
+Coalition building allows you and other organizations to pool your resources (time, money, people) to make a bigger impact.
 Working together, groups can accomplish much more than each could alone.
 Coalitions allow groups to broaden their network, achieve more power, build credibility, pool and conserve resources, and share information (strategies, experiences, connections, etc.).